pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index.

-Some of the commands require a recent version of :ref:`pip`, so start by making sure you have the latest version installed:
+Some of the commands require a newer version of :ref:`pip`, so start by making sure you have the latest version installed:

 .. tab:: Unix/macOS